yongddeng/yongddeng.github.io/_posts/2026-01-07-virtualisation.md

 <p style="margin-bottom: 12px;"> </p>

-A [virtual machine]() (VM) is a software abstraction of a physical computer (e.g. CPU, RAM, SSD, NIC) that an unmodified guest OS boots.
-Such a system VM virtualises the full hardware, while a process VM (e.g. JVM, PVM, §602#3.1) does only bytecode ISA for a single program.
-[Virtualisation]() executes guest code natively on the host ISA and intercepts only sensitive operations, admitting many isolated workloads on a machine that historically ran merely one application at 10-15% utilisation.
-It is distinct from [emulation](), that does not execute guest code on the host CPU but translates a foreign ISA entirely in software, as when QEMU in TCG mode runs an ARM guest on an x86 host.
+A [virtual machine]() (VM) is a software abstraction of a physical computer (e.g. CPU, RAM, NIC) solid enough that an unmodified guest OS boots on it.
+This full-hardware form is known as the [system VM](), as opposed to the process VM (§602#3.1).
+How guest instructions reach the physical CPU spans an axis.
+Specifically, [emulation]() translates instructions of a foreign ISA in software (e.g. the [quick emulator]() (QEMU) running an x86 guest on an ARM host).
+Whereas, [virtualisation]() executes guest code natively on the host with shared ISA, and intercepts the instructions touching privileged machine state.
+So, one machine carries isolated workloads, not one application at 10-15% utilisation.

 The component that performs this interception is the [hypervisor]() (aka.
 [VM monitor]()), which creates, schedules, and manages VMs.
-[Type 1 hypervisors]() run directly on host hardware without an underlying OS (e.g. VMware ESXi, MS Hyper-V: {Azure}).
-[Type 2 hypervisors]() run as applications on a conventional OS (e.g. VirtualBox, VMware Workstation), trading performance and isolation for convenience.
-KVM: {AWS, GCP} sits between the two, a kernel module that turns Linux itself into a Type 1 hypervisor while reusing Linux features, such as scheduler, memory allocator, and device drivers, rather than implementing its own.
+[Type 1 hypervisors]() run directly on host hardware without an underlying OS (e.g. VMware ESXi, MS Hyper-V: Azure).
+[Type 2 hypervisors]() run as applications on a conventional OS (e.g. VMware Workstation), trading performance and isolation for convenience.
+The [kernel-based VM]() (KVM, 2007) is a Linux kernel module, making the kernel itself the hypervisor, as in Type 1 by privilege yet Type 2 by packaging.
+Hence, KVM reuses Linux's features (e.g. the scheduler, memory allocator, and device drivers), and both AWS and GCP build their clouds on it.

-[Popek and Goldberg (1974)](https://dl.acm.org/doi/10.1145/361011.361073) formalised the condition under which such interception can rest on hardware privilege alone.
-Specifically, an instruction is i) [sensitive]() if it alters the machine's configuration or behaves differently according to it, and ii) [privileged]() if it traps when executed outside the highest privilege level.
-Where sensitive $\subseteq$ privileged, deprivileging the guest makes every sensitive operation trap of its own accord, and [trap-and-emulate]() suffices.
-IBM mainframes satisfied the inclusion and virtualised cleanly for decades. x86 instead executes a number of sensitive instructions in user mode without trapping and forces software workarounds.
+[Popek and Goldberg (1974)](https://dl.acm.org/doi/10.1145/361011.361073) formalised when such interception can rest on hardware privilege alone.
+It states that deprivileging the guest makes every sensitive instruction trap of its own accord, and [trap-and-emulate]() suffices where sensitive $\subseteq$ privileged, with an instruction being i) [sensitive](): if it alters or depends on the machine's configuration; and ii) [privileged](): if it traps outside the highest privilege level.
+For example, IBM's System/370 satisfied the inclusion by design and virtualised cleanly for decades. x86 instead executes a number of sensitive instructions in user mode without trapping, and therefore, falls outside the theorem and forces software workarounds.

-{% comment %}
-1. Guest runs ALL code directly on the CPU at a lower privilege level.
-2. Normal instructions (arithmetic, loads, branches) execute at full speed, no intervention.
-3. Privileged instructions trap (hardware exception) → hypervisor emulates that one instruction → returns control.
-4. 99%+ of instructions never involve the hypervisor.
-5. x86 problem: some sensitive instructions don't trap, they silently execute with wrong results, so the hypervisor never gets to intercept them.
-{% endcomment %}

 {% comment %}
 1. 1960s: IBM mainframes virtualised cleanly (CP-40, 1967).
 P-G formalised why it worked (1974).
 Trap-and-emulate was sufficient.